yenpin764/EGL301_Assignment1/README.md

 listPatients()

 ```
-Show all the patients, upon further selection more details about the patient's warded hospital will be shown or allow the user to be warded in the available hospital's ward
+Show all the patients, upon further selection more details about the patient's warded hospital will be shown, or allow the user to be warded in the available hospital's ward
 ```

 patient(patientId)